e-c-k-e-r/vall-e/docs/README.md

 * wrangling it is a bit of a chore, as some voices work fine under the `AR` but not the `NAR-len`, and vice-versa
   * some voices outright refuse to work without LoRA training
   * some sampler settings works on some voices, but others need some tweaking
-* for short durations, it excels, but despite training on longer durations, stability is less guaranteed
 * subjugating an existing LLM architecture is a bit of a pain, as I would *love* to make full use of LLaMA niceties
   * `hf`-ifying it is possible, but it'd be a chore to set up the tokenizer properly
-* it still seems like the phase of the moon matters with how it wants to cooperate
-  * some eval tests it seems fine, other times issues like word errors will crop up
-* the `NAR-len` requires CFGs > 2-ish to cooperate (or a prefix)
-  * this isn't *so* much of an issue, but this can lead to user error, and CFG incurs an additional sampling step per step.
-  * guidance distillation would be nice, but distillation in general harms finetuning (assuming this just as likely harms it)
-  * rolling context/prefix does solve this
-    * VALL-E Continuous (prefixing with the input prompt) could also fix this, but technically makes it one-shot and not zero-shot
 * multi-lingual support is a bit of an afterthought
-  * supported non-English speakers have the confidence problem for some speakers but exacerbated
-* there's a regression in the `ar+nar-len-llama-8` model with a decrease in speaker similarity.

 ## Notices and Citations